EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ## Scaling containers

 Previously, the docker-compose scale command was used to scale services.
-In new versions of docker-compose scaling containers is done with the docker-compose up command. docker-compose up command.
-After the command we add the option --scale followed by the service we want to scale and the number of copies using the format service=number.
+In the new versions of docker-compose scaling containers is done with the command docker-compose up.
+After the command we add the --scale option followed by the service we want to scale and the number of copies using the format service=number.

 ```bash
 docker-compose -f production.yml up -d --scale servicio=3
 ```

-It should be noted that when we scale a container, it will try to create another container with a port that will already be in use, which will cause a conflict. conflict, for this reason we need to specify port ranges in our docker compose file. docker compose file.
-We also cannot use container names in our services our services, so we will have to remove them.
+We must take into account that when we scale a container, it will try to create another container with a port that will already be in use, which will cause a conflict, for this reason we need to specify port ranges in our docker compose file.
+We also cannot use container names in our services, so we will have to remove them.

 ```docker
 services: